kbranch/Magpie/README.md

 The item, map and even flag layouts also include a text-based section for new items, locations and flags that were not accounted for when the layout was created.

-Visit us on the [Zelda 4 Randomizer Discord server](https://discord.gg/XTw7X2G) - tracker discussion happens in the #tracker-general channel.
+Visit us on the [Zelda 4 Randomizer Discord server](https://discord.gg/yHxuDe3V) - tracker discussion happens in the #tracker-general channel.
 Suggestions and bug reports are very welcome.

-Thanks to:
+Special thanks to:
- - [MuffinJets](https://www.twitch.tv/muffinjets) for his [EmoTracker pack](https://github.com/muffinjets/ladx_maptracker_muffinjets_wolfman2000), which this is heavily based on
+ - [MuffinJets](https://twitter.com/muffinjets_) for his [EmoTracker pack](https://github.com/muffinjets/ladx_maptracker_muffinjets_wolfman2000), which this is essentially a port of
  - [Daid](https://github.com/daid) for creating [LADXR](https://github.com/daid/LADXR) and keeping it open

 ## Setup